Reboot (song)

 "Reboot" is the 44th Japanese single by South Korean pop duo Tohoshinki, released by Avex Trax on December 20, 2017.
 It was made available in three physical versions – a CD+DVD version, a CD only version, and a fan club edition exclusively for Tohoshinki's Japanese fan club, Bigeast.
-The B-side is a re-recording of their 2006 single "Begin."
+The B-side is a re-recording of their 2006 single "Begin".

 "Reboot" was written by Obi Mhondera, Christopher Wortley, DWB, and Hide Nakamura, with lyrics by H.U.B.
 Production was led by DWB.
 Tohoshinki premiered a performance of the song at the Sapporo Dome, the first leg of their Begin Again Tour on November 11, 2017.
 Its accompanying music video was released YouTube on November 24, 2017.

-The single was a commercial success in Japan, certifying gold by the Recording Industry Association of Japan.
+The single was a commercial success in Japan, being certified gold by the Recording Industry Association of Japan.
 It debuted at number two on the Oricon Singles Chart and peaked at number three on the Billboard Japan Hot 100.